Why is There an Ice Sheet on Greenland?

-Their conclusion was that the huge ice cap could only grow when Greenland would be “roofed” with a giant CO2 bubble covering the whole island.
+Their conclusion was that the huge ice cap could only grow when Greenland would be “roofed” with a giant bubble of low CO2 levels covering the whole island.
 Of course, that sounds reasonable.
 How to transport all the vaporized seawater to Greenland without interfering with the CO2 bubble?
 How did that bubble came there?
 Which mechanism kept it in place for over hundreds of thousands of years?
-Not very scientific.
-These ‘brilliant minds’ are running the global warming show currently – a troubling idea.
+Not a very scientific approach.

 In other words: none of the current theories appear to be valid.

 Try to be honest to yourself.
 Everyone who has a good intuition sees immediately that it’s strange that on the Northern hemisphere only Greenland is covered with an ice sheet.
 Not just a bit of ice.
 A massive ice layer, while there’s nothing on Alaska, Canada and Russia.